Terry Ramadhani Kiunge

-Terry Ramadhani Kiunge, commonly referred to as Terry Kiunge, is a Kenyan businesswoman, human resource professional and corporate executive who was, in May 2022, appointed as the chief executive officer (CEO), at Kenya Medical Supplies Authority (KEMSA).
-Before her current position, she worked as the director of human resources at Aga Khan University, based in Nairobi, Kenya.
+Terry Ramadhani Kiunge, commonly referred to as Terry Ramadhani, is a Kenyan businesswoman, human resource professional and corporate executive.
+In May 2022, she was appointed as the chief executive officer (CEO) at Kenya Medical Supplies Authority (KEMSA).
+She previously worked as the director of human resources at Aga Khan University, based in Nairobi, Kenya.
 She also previously served as a board member on the KEMSA board of directors.